HEI204/HEI204/README.md

-- 👋 Hi, I’m @HEI204
+## 👋 Hi, I’m Hei
+- :school: My name is Hei and I'm a student currently major in Information Engineering.
-- 👀 I’m interested in programming, cloud computing, AI
+- :computer: I'm interested in coding, cloud computing and reading.
-- 🌱 I’m currently learning programming and fundamental of computer science through CS50x
+- :monocle_face: I’m currently learning programming and fundamental of computer science through CS50x

 <!---